Google My Business Directory Listing: How to Get Started and Optimize for Local Search

 Finally, setting up business hours and contact information correctly is crucial.
 Be meticulous about accuracy here—nothing frustrates potential customers more than arriving at a closed business when Google said it was open.
 Remember to update your hours for holidays and special events.

-Verifying Your Business Listing
+Verifying Your Google My Business Listing

 The verification process confirms you’re the legitimate owner of the business, preventing unauthorized changes to your listing.
 Understanding the verification process is important—until verified, you can’t respond to reviews, add photos, or make most edits to your listing.